Edmonds College Logo

 Note: This page is not a substitute for speaking with an Advisor.
 If you have a question or concern, please reach out to them.

-Applying the Best Option for Your Program
+The Best Option for Your Program

 Advanced Placement (AP)

-College Board’s Advanced Placement (AP) courses and exams allow you to earn college credit while in high school.
-Edmonds College will award unrestricted elective credit for an AP exam score of three (3) or higher.
-Credit will be awarded based on official AP score reports, not transcript notation (high school, undergraduate, or otherwise).
+Edmonds College can award unrestricted elective credit for an AP exam score of three (3) or higher.
+Credit is awarded based on official AP score reports, not transcript notation (high school, undergraduate, or otherwise).

 Back to the top of the AP Section.